-- A. In fact left to ourselves it is impossible! - B. The Lord in His grace therefore -- in His very call to discipleship -- provides all we need to become His disciples! - C. He gives us for example Holy Baptism where at every Baptism we witness God's work upon us! - 1.
+- A. In fact left to ourselves it is impossible! - B. The Lord in His grace therefore -- in His very call to discipleship -- provides all we need to become His disciples! - C. He gives us for example Holy Baptism where at every Baptism we witness God's work upon us!
+This is what occurred in your baptism.
+Don't forget what God did! - 1.
 A funeral (of the old man, old Adam, sinful nature) put to death by God. - 2.
 A resurrection (of the new man, the new creation, the born-again child of God) which is a resurrection by God. - D. Review of our catechism: